vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_Materialize/vtctldclient_Materialize_create.md

 ```
   -c, --cells strings                      Cells and/or CellAliases to copy table data from.
   -h, --help                               help for create
+      --mysql_server_version string        Configure the MySQL version to use for example for the parser. (default "8.0.30-Vitess")
       --source-keyspace string             Keyspace where the tables queried in the 'source_expression' values within table-settings live.
+      --sql-max-length-errors int          truncate queries in error logs to the given length (default unlimited)
+      --sql-max-length-ui int              truncate queries in debug UIs to the given length (default 512) (default 512)
       --stop-after-copy                    Stop the workflow after it's finished copying the existing rows and before it starts replicating changes.
       --table-settings JSON                A JSON array defining what tables to materialize using what select statements.
 See the --help output for more details. (default null)
       --tablet-types strings               Source tablet types to replicate table data from (e.g. PRIMARY,REPLICA,RDONLY).